Rights of Nature: FAQS

-What do we mean when we say that nature should have rights?
+What do we mean when we say that nature has rights?

 Why do we need to adopt new legal structures recognizing Rights of Nature?

-By most every measure, the environment today is in worse shape than when the major U.S. environmental laws were adopted over forty years ago.
+By most every measure, the environment today is in worse shape than when the major environmental laws were adopted in the United States over forty years ago.
 Since then, countries around the world have sought to replicate these laws.
-Yet, species continue to precipitously decline, global warming is far more accelerated than previously believed, deforestation continues unabated around the world, and overfishing in the world’s oceans has pushed many fisheries to collapse.
+Yet, species extinction is accelerating, global warming is far more advanced than previously believed, deforestation continues around the world, and overfishing the world’s oceans has caused the collapse of many fisheries.

-Laws recognizing rights for nature begin with a different premise – that ecosystems and natural communities have the right to exist and flourish, and people, communities and governments have the authority to defend those rights on behalf of those ecosystems and communities.
+Laws recognizing the Rights of Nature begin with a different premise: Ecosystems and natural communities have the right to exist and flourish.
+People, communities, and governments have the authority to defend those rights on behalf of ecosystems and natural communities.

 Where have laws recognizing the Rights of Nature been adopted?

-The first laws establishing legal structures which recognized the rights of nature were adopted by local municipalities in the United States beginning in 2006 with Tamaqua Borough, Schuylkill County, Pennsylvania.
-Since then, more than two dozen communities in the U.S. have adopted local laws that recognize the rights of nature.
-In November of 2010, the City of Pittsburgh in western Pennsylvania became the first major municipality in the United States to recognize rights for nature.
+The first laws establishing legal structures that recognized the Rights of Nature were adopted by local municipalities in the United States in 2006.
+Tamaqua Borough, Schuylkill County, Pennsylvania, was the first community to enact the Rights of Nature.
+Since then, more than three dozen communities have adopted such laws.
+In November 2010, the City of Pittsburgh, Pennsylvania, became the first major municipality in the United States to recognize Rights of Nature.

-In September 2008, Ecuador became the first country in the world to recognize rights for nature in its constitution.
-Bolivia is in the process of implementing a set of laws that also recognize certain rights for nature.
+In September 2008, Ecuador became the first country in the world to recognize Rights of Nature in its constitution.
+Bolivia has also established Rights of Nature laws.

-The earliest Rights of Nature laws recognized the right for ecosystems to “exist and flourish.”
-Others, including the Ecuadorian constitutional provisions adopted in 2008, recognize the right for nature to exist, persist, evolve, and regenerate.
-Those laws also recognize the right of any person or organization to defend, protect, and enforce those rights; and for payment of recovered damages to government to provide for the restoration of those ecosystems.
+The earliest Rights of Nature laws recognized the right of ecosystems to “exist and flourish.”
+Others, including the Ecuadorian constitutional provisions promulgated in 2008, recognize the right of nature to exist, persist, evolve, and regenerate.

 Doesn’t recognizing Rights of Nature just add an additional layer of regulation?

-What happens when nature’s rights and human rights conflict?
+What happens when the Rights of Nature and human rights conflict?

 Doesn’t this mean that rocks must be given lawyers?

-No, but what it does mean is that the rights of ecosystems and natural communities are enforceable independently of the rights of people who use them.
+No, but it does mean that the rights of ecosystems and natural communities are enforceable independently of the rights of people who use them.
 That means that people within a community could step “into the shoes” of a mountain, stream, or forest ecosystem, and advocate for the rights of those natural communities.
-It calls for a system of jurisprudence in which those ecosystems are actually “seen” in court, and that assesses damages according to the costs of restoring the ecosystem to its pre-damaged state.
+It calls for a system of jurisprudence in which those ecosystems are actually “seen” in court.
+Damages are assessed according to the costs of restoring the ecosystem to its pre-damaged state.

-What is the Universal Declaration on the Rights of Mother Earth?
+What is the Universal Declaration of the Rights of Mother Earth?

-In April 2010, Bolivia hosted the Peoples Conference on Climate Change and the Rights of Mother Earth.
-At the conference, the Universal Declaration of The Rights of Mother Earth was drafted and approved.
-Modeled on the Universal Declaration of Human Rights, the Declaration has been forwarded to the United Nations for consideration by the UN General Assembly.
-On April 20, 2011, the General Assembly hosted an Interactive Dialogue entitled "Ways to promote a holistic approach to sustainable development in harmony with nature."
+In April 2010, Bolivia hosted the World People’s Conference on Climate Change and the Rights of Mother Earth.
+At the conference, CELDF assisted in drafting the Universal Declaration of the Rights of Mother Earth.
+Modeled on the Universal Declaration of Human Rights, the Declaration has been forwarded to the United Nations for consideration by the U.N.
+General Assembly.
+On April 20, 2011, the General Assembly hosted an Interactive Dialogue entitled “Ways to promote a holistic approach to sustainable development in harmony with nature.”
 The Universal Declaration of the Rights of Nature was presented during the session.